 The French-American Foundation is offering a two-year program for French and American professionals between the ages of 30 and 40.
 Alternating between the US and France, the fellows spend five days together (each year) discussing issues of common concern, meeting with local and global specialists, and getting to know one another.
 The Foundation covers Young Leaders’ travel and lodging expenses for both meetings.
 Applicants are mid- or late-career professionals from every possible background, whose common link is their passion for forging bonds to influence the common good.

 Looking for other professional fellowships, as well as summer fellowships and graduate school funding?
-Sign up to discover and bookmark more than 1,400 funding awards for professional development and graduate study in the ProFellow database.
+Sign up to discover and bookmark more than 2,400 fellowships and fully funded graduate programs in the ProFellow database.

 © ProFellow, LLC 2022, all rights reserved.